Lego Toy Story: Toyline

-According to Bricklink, The Lego Group released a total of 22 Lego sets and promotional polybags as part of Lego Toy Story theme.
-The product line was eventually discontinued by the end of 2020.
-But was revivied in 2022 for the release of Lightyear film.
+According to BrickLink, The Lego Group released a total of 22 Lego sets and promotional polybags as part of the Lego Toy Story theme.
+The original product line was discontinued in 2011 and the revived line was discontinued in 2021, but was revived in 2022 for the release of Lightyear.

 Construction sets

 The first Toy Story sets were released on December 30, 2009.
-Army Men on Patrol (set number: 7595) is a 90 piece set.
+Army Men on Patrol (set number: 7595) is a 90-piece set.
 The sets features include an 8 cm (3") jeep, a stretcher and four minifigures.
 The minifigures include three plain army men and a medic.
-Buzz's Star Command Spaceship (set number: 7593) is a 257 piece set.
+Buzz's Star Command Spaceship (set number: 7593) is a 257-piece set.
 The set features include a Star Command spaceship which is 18 cm (7") tall, a moon buggy, an Emperor Zurg minifigure and a Buzz Lightyear minifigure.
 This set is based on the spin-off TV series Buzz Lightyear of Star Command.
-Woody and Buzz to the Rescue (set number: 7590) is a 92 piece set.
+Woody and Buzz to the Rescue (set number: 7590) is a 92-piece set.
 Its features include RC the car with a pull-back motor, a Woody minifigure, and a Buzz Lightyear minifigure attached to a rocket.
 The car measures 13 cm (5") long.
 Woody's Roundup! (set number: 7594) was the fourth set to be released in December.
-It is a 502 piece set, its features include the sheriffs building, a jail, a mine, and four minifigures.
+It is a 502-piece set, its features include the sheriffs building, a jail, a mine, and four minifigures.
 It is 28 cm (11") long, 20 cm (8") tall and over 10 cm (4") wide.
 The four minifigures include Woody, Jessie, Bullseye and Stinky Pete.
 This set is based on the show-within-a-show Woody's Roundup.
 All of these sets have a recommended age range of 6–12, except Buzz's Star Command Spaceship (set number: 7593), which has an age range of 7–14.

 Five days later an additional two sets were released with an age rating of 7–14.
 Both sets had only an alien for the minifigures.
-Construct-a-Buzz (set number: 7592) is a 205 piece set.
+Construct-a-Buzz (set number: 7592) is a 205-piece set.
 The set features include a buildable Buzz Lightyear that is 18 cm (7") tall with a retractable helmet and moveable wings, Buzz's laser cannon and a Squeeze Toy Alien minifigure.
-Construct-a-Zurg (set number: 7591) is a 118 piece set.
+Construct-a-Zurg (set number: 7591) is a 118-piece set.
 The set features include a buildable Emperor Zurg that is 23 cm (9") tall with a rotating waist, a sphere-shooting cannon, and a Squeeze Toy Alien minifigure.